1970 Chevelle Engine ID Codes - Engine Pad

 * Monte Carlo exclusive

 CGR engine suffix has been noted on a Canadian-built LS3 Chevelle with manual transmission.

 CRF engine suffix has been noted on a Canadian-built L34 Chevelle with manual transmission.

 How this 64,225 figure of combined 402/454 engines was arrived at is not known.
 Given the number of Z25 and Z15 options (including optional L78 and LS6 engines), the total arrived at is 63,372 for SS optioned Chevelles but this total includes the two SS options both exported to and imported from Canada so the exact U.S. figures are difficult to ascertain.

-GM of Canada documents indicate that of 10,176 Maliu Sport Coupes
+Vintage Vehicle Services documents indicate that of 10,176 Malibu Sport Coupes

-built for sale in Canada 137 were Z15 optined.
+built for sale in Canada 137 were Z15 optioned.

 Coupes built, 992 were ordered with the M20 and 2,152 with the U14 gauge